 SPRINKLER SERVICE IN PORTLAND, OR

-Portland Sprinkler Repair is a specialized business division of irrigation technicians operated by Shovel & Thumb.
+Portland Sprinkler Repair & Installation is a specialized business division of irrigation technicians operated by Shovel & Thumb.
 We are your expert and reliable source for sprinkler system upgrades, repairs, maintenance, and installations.

 Every spring, thousands of individuals in Portland, OR, turn on their automatic sprinkler systems.
 The typical homeowner presumes that the irrigation system will always function flawlessly as designed.
 Thus, they do little else to ensure if the system is working properly.